NHBR/scrapers/README.md

 2.Run main.py from folder you need

-2.In new window press **"paste"** button or paste by yourself in entry field.
+2.In new window click **"paste"** button or paste by yourself in entry field.

-3.Click on checkbox **"Create html file"** to create html file with media links.
+3.Click on checkbox **"Create html file"** if you want to create html file with media links.

-4.Press **"Extract"** to download media content from site in to new created folder in your current dir.
+4.Click **"Extract"** to download media content from site in to new created folder in your current dir.

 <h2>yiff</h2>